emanuele-f/netwatch/README.md

 System wide installation is not curretly supported.
 You can modify the sample service file `packages/netwatch.service` to run the program at startup.

+## Authentication

+netwatch supports the Basic HTTP Authentication.
+Credentials will be sent in plaintext!
+In order to enabled it, create a `creds.txt` file in the netwatch directory with a single line `username:password`

 ## Licence

 Netwatch is under the GPL 3 license.